Getting Started with EndeavorRx

 - You and your child may both notice improvements in your child’s attention as part of daily life.

-- And, you plan to share this dashboard information with your child’s healthcare professional in your next appointment or discussion.
-This information may help your child’s healthcare professional determine the most appropriate treatment cadence moving forward – either during this first 3-month treatment period or the next.
+- And, check in with your child’s healthcare professional to determine the most appropriate treatment cadence moving forward – either during this first 3-month treatment period or the next.

 EndeavorRx: Indications, Safety and Cautions